alan7622/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 \*\***Are there things that seemed better on paper than acted out?**\*\*

-Some things that seemed better on paper include the home "item fetching" robot.
-In order to compensate for delivering large burdensome items like blankets, the methods of the robot must be diverse.
+Some things that seemed better on paper include the household chores robot.
+Since we thought it would be hard for a robot to clean the house when acting out than  we draw on paper

-Also, the charging robot in terms of the cellphone may need other mechanisms to adjust the charging device in the right orientation for the charger to plug in.

 \*\***Are there new ideas that occur to you or your collaborators that come up from the acting?**\*\*

-Absolutely, in the case of the charging robot, perhaps inspiration can come from the movement of a snake, allowing the cable to have more degrees of freedom and become less clunky.
+In the case of a grocery shopping robot, we buy things in our normal days, so we came up with an idea to act like a robot to buy things, just like how normal people buy things.

 ## Your Weekly Dose of ROS